dogutesting/stock_bag/README.md

 - Make any desired modifications.

 ## Issues:
+- An unstable stock data library is being used.
+Continuous updates are necessary, and if the library developer discontinues support, the project will cease to function.
 - The application has a slow startup time.
 - There are some errors in certain search terms, preventing them from being displayed on the screen.